lifeBalance/c_exam/README/04/algorithms/brainfuck.md

 We outsourced the code to deal with these two instructions to a function named `match`.
 This function receives two arguments:

 * A pointer to the beginning of `program`.
-* An index pointing to the exact position where the bracket is.
+* The index of the bracket that triggered the call.

 If it's an **opening** bracket we'll be moving the pointing forwards, in order to match the **closing** one.
 We use a variable named `matches`, initialized to zero.
 Then a **loop** will keep increasing the **index** value searching for the **closing** bracket.
 Two interesting things happen here: